TimBellerby/PM-Programming-Language/README.txt

 The language specification (available in /doc) while incomplete in places, will give

-a good view of the features of the version 0.2 of the language.
+a good view of the features of the version 0.3 of the language.

-This is an initial (not stable) release of version 0.2 of the language.
+This is an initial (not stable) release of version 0.3 of the language.

 Some features are missing/incomplete - including

-integer and real types with defined bit size polymorphic types
+- integer and real types with defined bit size (int16, real32, etc.)

+- cyclic and block cyclic distributions

 Watch out for continuing updates.